US to boost military presence in Europe for Russia threat

 Biden predicted that meetings this week would make for a “history-making summit” as leaders were set to approve a new strategic framework, announce a range of steps to boost their defense spending and capabilities, and clear the way for historically neutral Finland and Sweden to join NATO.

-Biden said Putin thought NATO members would splinter after he invaded Ukraine, but got the opposite response instead.
+Biden said Russian President Vladimir Putin thought NATO members would splinter after he invaded Ukraine, but got the opposite response instead.

 “Putin was looking for the Finland-ization of Europe,” Biden said.
 “You’re gonna get the NATO-ization of Europe.
 And that’s exactly what he didn’t want, but exactly what needs to be done to guarantee security for Europe.”